itinua/itinua.github.io/_posts/[a2] Организация бизнеса в Украине/2021-04-24-set-up-company-by-non-resident.mdrezhdenie-ooo-v-ukraine-nerezidentom.md

 authorized to represent the company according to its registration documents (i.e. an extract from a trade register where the director is mentioned), or a representative present in Ukraine, based on an issued abroad and legalized power of attorney for this particular action – to sign the Minutes and to vote on behalf of the foreign entity at the meeting.

  In the Minutes the foreign company-founder should define the name of the new company to be set up, its address, size of share capital and if there is more than one founder – the size of share capital per founder, types of activity according to Code Classificatory [Ukrainian Industry Classification System], and Management structure.
 The Minutes should also approve the Articles of the Association (or indicate that the company acts on the basis of the Model Articles of Association) and appoint the director or other title of executive.
 The Minutes shall be submitted to the state registrar in an original or notarised copy.
 Signatures on the Minutes are to be certified by the notary.

-3. Articles of Association
+3. Articles of Association.
  The Articles of Association – is the company's founding document.
 It shall be signed by all the founders (shareholders) of the company or its representatives.
 The signatures shall be notarised.
 As mentioned above, the company is entitled to choose to act on the basis of the Model Articles of Association which when you apply for registration online has multiple variants of the Articles and provides for different editions, including a "default" version that is formed by provisions recommended by the Cabinet of Ministers of Ukraine.